cometbft/cometbft/docs/references/storage/README.md

  - New layout - pruning, no forced compaction
  - New layout - pruning and forced compaction

- We have also experimented with a [third option](https://github.com/cometbft/cometbft/pull/1814), from which we initially expected the most: The new layout combined with insights into the access pattern of Comet to order together keys frequently accessed.
+ We have also experimented with a [third option](https://github.com/cometbft/cometbft/pull/1814), from which we initially expected the most: The new layout combined with insights into the access pattern of CometBFT to order together keys frequently accessed.
 In all our experiments, when running CometBFT using this layout was less efficient than the other two and we therefore dismissed it.

  We reduced the `timeout_commit` in this setup to 300ms to speed up execution.
-The load was generated using `test/loadtime` with the following parameters: `-c 1 -T 3600 -r 1000 -s 8096`.
-Sending 8KB transactions at a rate of 1000txs/s for 1h.
+The load was generated using `test/loadtime` with the following parameters: `-c 1 -T 3600 -r 1000 -s 8096`, sending 8KB transactions at a rate of 1000txs/s for 1h.

  Each experiment was repeated 3 times to make sure the results are deterministic.

  2. **e2e-6 node**: CometBFT's e2e application run on a Digital Ocean cluster of 6 nodes.
-Each node had a different combination of changes we tested:
+Each node had a different combination of changes:
   - Pruning with and without compaction on the current database key layout vs. a the same but using the new key layout that uses `ordercode` to sort keys by height.
   - No pruning using the current database key layout vs. the new key layout.